Anirudh257/Solutions-to-Machine-Learning-Interviews-Book-By-Chip-Huyen/Chapter5/Matrices.md

 Ans.
 The covariance matrix $A^TA$ represents the pairwise covariances between the columns of the matrix A. It is symmetric and positive definite and used to measure the relationships between the different variables in data.

-On the other hand, the Gram matrix $AA^T$ represents the dot product between the rows of the matrix A. In kernel methods,
+On the other hand, the Gram matrix $AA^T$ represents the dot product between the rows of the matrix A. It is useful in document classification to compute the similarity between 2 documents.